farhadulict12/farhadulict12/README.md

 - Mid-level web & Android project using PHP, HTML, CSS, JavaScript, MySQL, and XAMPP
 - Features supplier management, customer tracking, and profit calculation

-### 🧮 Scientific Calculator
-- Built using HTML, CSS, and JavaScript
----

 ### 🏅 Codeforces
 - Codeforces Specialist with a max rating of **1452**